Anxiety with Cancer: Progressive Muscle Relaxation and Guided Imagery

 Here is how to prepare:

 Find a quiet, comfortable spot to practice.

 Sit up or lie down while you practice.

 Have a blanket or sheet handy.
 Often when people are relaxed, they find they are cooler

 Take a few minutes to think about your breathing.
 (You can keep your eyes open or

 closed.)
 Try to do stomach breathing.
-Fill your stomach as you breathe in and then
+Let your belly expand as you breathe in, and

 Progressive muscle relaxation